-Asian shares track Wall Street decline on hot economic data
+World shares mixed after latest Wall St retreat

 Other data Friday showed that consumer spending, the biggest piece of the economy, returned to growth in January, rising 1.8% from December.
 A separate reading on sentiment among consumers came in slightly stronger than earlier thought, while sales of new homes improved a bit more than expected.

 Such strength paired with the remarkably resilient job market raises the likelihood the economy might avoid a recession in the near term.
+But they also make it more likely that the Fed will keep interest rates higher for longer.

-Tech and high-growth stocks once again took the brunt of the pressure.
+Tech and high-growth stocks have taken the brunt of selling pressure.
 Investments seen as the most expensive, riskiest or making their investors wait the longest for big growth are among the most vulnerable to higher rates.

 Traders are increasing bets on the Fed raising its benchmark rate to at least 5.25% and keeping it that high through the end of the year.
 It’s currently in a range of 4.50% to 4.75%, and it was at virtually zero a year ago.